Ballarat Line Upgrade

 Planning and design is now underway on this $518 million project.
-Around 200 geotechnical investigations will be conducted along the line but will not disrupt services.
-Major construction will commence in 2018 and be completed in 2019.
+Melbourne Metro Rail Authority (MMRA) is currently conducting geotechnical, ecological and noise investigations, which will not disrupt services.
+Major construction will commence in 2018 and be completed in late 2019.

 About the project